You can create your own Custom Policies for Content Governance to identify content specific to your organization.

 - Select Settings from the homepage, expand Content Classification and select Policies.
 Click the Add Custom Policy button to start creating a new policy.

-2) Start by giving your new policy a name.
-This name will be used to auto-generate a policy tag - you can change the tag if you like.
-This tag will be shown against files and folder that match the policy, within the Egnyte Protect UI.
+- Start by giving your new policy a name.
+This name will be used to auto-generate a policy tag, which can be changed if desired.
+This tag will be shown against all files and folders that match the policy.

-3) You can add an optional description for the policy, which will be displayed underneath the policy in the Custom Policies section.
+You can also add an optional description for the policy, which will be displayed underneath the policy in the Custom Policies section.

-7) The new policy will be automatically selected for content classification.
-You can edit the policy or delete it from the options dropdown displayed next to the policy.
+- The new policy will be automatically selected for content classification.
+You can edit the policy or delete it at any time from the options drop-down displayed next to the policy.

-Egnyte Protect immediately starts matching your new custom policy against the content in the tenant and results are eventually surfaced in the Sensitive Content tab.
+Egnyte Secure & Govern immediately start matching your new custom policy against the content in the tenant and results are eventually surfaced in the Sensitive Content tab.
 Any existing locations in the Sensitive Content tab that also match the new policy will also be updated.
-If you create a new custom policy containing custom keywords, then all files will have to be rescanned against the new keywords, which can take some time.
+If you create a new custom policy containing custom keywords, then all files will have to be re-scanned against the new keywords, which can take some time.